 About the book…

-While The Magic Stones of Lakesdawn Castle told the story of Trustan and Veri during an enemy attack on the capital of Falonir, The Magic Stones of Midnight Keep takes us to the Dramini Waste, the vast desert in the south of the Known Land, where we meet young Aril Galana and her friends.
+While The Magic Stones of Lakesdawn Castle tells the story of Trustan and Veri during an enemy attack on the capital of Falonir, The Magic Stones of Midnight Keep takes us to the Dramini Waste, the vast desert in the south of the Known Land, where we meet young Aril Galana and her friends.

 Dramini scouts kidnapping Aril’s friends and the general herself, that’s what!

 In the end, it will take all of Aril’s courage, her new-found magic, and the help of surprising new companions to unravel the desert’s endless secrets, save those she loves, and thwart a shocking plot that could doom the Land.
 In the end, she also learns who she was truly meant to be.

 Aril’s story is fast-paced, twist-packed, and epic as she finds herself inadvertently in the middle of the most infamous event in Touran history forty years before the action of The Proving.